All The Game Of Thrones Fan Theories You Need To Know

 True, the mysteries of Game of Thrones don't feel as spiritual as, say, Lost.
 But they're perhaps even more spectacular.
 It's the only show on television that combines elements of high fantasy with cloak-and-dagger intrigue.
 And it does so in a way that invites speculation about everything from the possible royal heritage of bastards to the ramifications of a global warming event.

 The point is that the show is big and the theories around it are even bigger.
-With the return of Thrones finally upon us, we collected some of the most important fan theories here, so you can fully immerse yourself in the world of Westeros.
+We've collected some of the most important fan theories here, so you can fully immerse yourself in the world of Westeros.